MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 In this exercise, you will create the MVC controller that handles user operations.
 You will also add the following actions:

 - _Index_.
 This action displays the Index view.
 - _Display_.This action takes an ID to find a single City object.
-It passes the City to the Display view.
+It passes the City object to the Display view.
 - _GetImage_.
 This action returns the photo image from the service as a JPG file.

 The main tasks for this exercise are as follows: